nanomarkup/nanomarkup.github.com/README.md

 A key in Nano Markup can take various forms, such as an entity, an array, a single-line value, or a multi-line value.
 This versatility allows for expressing diverse types of information within the markup language.
 Additionally, a key can be left empty, providing flexibility in data representation to accommodate various scenarios and enhance the language's adaptability.

 ### Entity

 The "Entity" in Nano Markup signifies a structured collection of key/value pairs.
 Each key/value pair within the entity starts from a new line for clarity, enhancing readability and organization.
 The use of curly braces "{}" encapsulates the entity, offering a clear visual delineation and reinforcing the hierarchical structure of the data.
 This deliberate design ensures a well-defined and organized representation of related data within a distinct entity, promoting clarity and ease of interpretation.
 ```
-student {
+harvard {
-  name John
+    name Harvard University
-  age 20
+    country USA
 }
 ```
-In this example, "student" is the entity, and it encapsulates key/value pairs like "name" with the value "John" and "age" with the value "20".
+In this example, "harvard" is the entity, and it encapsulates key/value pairs like "name" with the value "Harvard University" and "country" with the value "USA".
 The use of curly braces "{}" provides a clear and structured way to represent entities in the language.

 **Inline Entity**

 The Inline Entity declaration mirrors the structure of a regular entity.
 ```
-buy {
+James {
+    age 20
-  car {
+    contacts {
-    year 2023
-    color black
+        email james@gmail.com
+        mobile 123456789
     }
 }
 ```
-In this example, "car" is the inlined entity.
+In this example, "contacts" is the inlined entity.

 **Extended Entity**

 The Extended Entity introduces the ability to overload an existing entity by providing a full name to the inline entity before curly braces using a dot as a separator.
 This innovative feature allows for seamless data inheritance, where all data from the original entity is retained, and any overlapping keys are overridden by the new values.
 This mechanism ensures a high degree of flexibility and efficient organization of data, providing users with powerful tools for managing and extending entity structures within the markup language.
 ```
-buy {
+James {
+    age 20
-  car {
+    contacts {
-    year 2023
-    color black
+        email james@gmail.com
+        mobile 123456789
     }
 }

+universities [
-tomorrow {
+    oxford {
+        students [
-  buy buy.car {
+            James James {
-    color red
+                age 21
+                active
             }
+        ]
     }
+]
 ```
-In this example, the "tomorrow.buy" entity is assigned the value of the extended entity, which contains key/value pairs like "color" with the value "red".
-The "color" key is replaced by a new value "red" for the "tomorrow.buy" entity only.
+In this example, the "students[James]" entity is assigned the value of the extended entity, which contains key/value pairs like "age" with the value "20".
+This key is replaced by a new value "21" for the "students[James]" entity only.

 ### Array

 The Array feature facilitates the assignment of a list of values to a key.
 Each value is presented on a new line, contributing to the overall clarity of the structure.
 Furthermore, the array can include inline arrays or inline entities, adding an extra layer of flexibility to accommodate various data structures.
 The use of square brackets "[]" encapsulates the array, offering a distinct visual representation.
 This intentional design ensures a clean and organized portrayal of ordered data associated with a specific key, promoting clarity and facilitating the effective representation of structured information.
 ```
 goods [